The Supreme Court signals support for a Republican-leaning congressional district in South Carolina

 Justice Ketanji Brown Jackson, one of three liberals who sounded sympathetic to the challengers, noted that the old and new districts kept the Democratic-leaning Black voting age population at 17%, low enough to keep electing a Republican representative.

-“My understanding is that thousands were moved in and out and yet that line of Black voter participation remained the same,” Jackson said.
+“How do you explain the consistency?
+I mean, my understanding is that thousands of people were moved in and out of this district, and yet that line, the line concerning the amount of, you know, Black voter -- adult voter participation remained the same,” Jackson said.

+Justice Brett Kavanaugh, on the other hand, seemed to have little trouble with the state's explanations for how the map ended up as it did.
+Kavanaugh asked what the court should do if it finds the state relied on solid political, rather than racial, data to draw the district.

-Roberts and Justice Brett Kavanaugh split with their conservative colleagues and joined the liberal justices when the Supreme Court in June said Alabama diluted Black voters’ political power.
+Kavanaugh and Roberts split with the other conservatives and joined the liberal justices when the Supreme Court in June said Alabama diluted Black voters’ political power.

 Democrats seem likely to gain a seat in Alabama following a court-ordered redistricting that will give Alabama two congressional districts where Black voters comprise a substantial portion of the electorate.
 A similar pending Louisiana case could lead to a second mostly Black district there, too.